Onur389/Onur-I-k/README.md

 - 👋 Hi, I’m @nexusfreack
-- 👀 I’m interested in ... coding, music, economics.
+- 👀 I’m interested in ...
+Software, Economics and Music.
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ...
+Python
 - 💞️ I’m looking to collaborate on ...
+Software Engineers and Data Analysts.
 - 📫 How to reach me ...

 <!---